Popular Influencers in 2026, a Sponsorship Buyer's View

 Are popular and famous influencers the same thing?

-A creator can be popular at 5M followers if engagement and acceptance are high.
+A creator can be popular at 5M followers if both engagement and brand-deal acceptance are high enough to keep delivering for sponsors.

 How does popularity differ on TikTok versus YouTube?

-A 1M-follower TikTok creator with 8 percent engagement reads more popular to a buyer than a 5M-follower creator with 1 percent engagement.
+Engagement rate matters more, so a 1M-follower TikTok creator with 8 percent engagement looks more popular to a buyer than a 5M-follower creator with 1 percent engagement.

 Should small brands target popular creators?

-Most popular creators are out of price range for sustained programs.
+For ongoing programs, no, because most popular creators sit out of price range for sustained monthly placements.

 What's the popularity ceiling that still works for direct response?